Back to resources

 – The payer‑required elements you must document, and

-– The clinical reasoning flow your therapists actually use. - Pilot for a week, then refine.
+– The clinical reasoning flow your therapists actually use.

 Have therapists use the new sections on real clients, then ask: